At a Glance

 • Some projects may be eligible for instructional design support including presentation design guidance and video script reviews.

 • Scheduling is contingent on both the studio’s and the Teaching & Learning Technologies team’s availability.
-Studio reservations are on a first-come, first-serve basis.
+Studio reservations are on a first-come, first-serve basis with a preference for requests related to teaching and learning.

 Request a Consultation